 Volunteers that thrive in Sudan are those that accept these realities and use their own initiative and networking skills to resolve issues if they arise.
-Be careful not to come across as a know-all when dealing with issues.
 While administration procedures are challenging, the enthusiasm of both staff and students more than compensates.
 The most common problems you will face are: